-Sports: Hockey, figure skating, basketball, volleyball, rodeo, wrestling, cheerleading, gymnastics
+Sports: Hockey, football, figure skating, basketball, volleyball, rodeo, wrestling, cheerleading, gymnastics

-The TRAC Center in Pasco offers a versatility few event venues can offer to both promoters and the public.
-The complex features a 38,184-square-foot Exposition Hall and an approximate 40,000-square-foot indoor concrete floor arena supported by a spacious Atrium and three conference rooms.
-More than 88,000 square feet of flexible meeting and exhibit space is available, making the TRAC Center one of the largest event venues in Washington.
+The HAPO Center in Pasco offers the versatility few event venues can offer to both promoters and the public.
+The complex features a 38,850-square-foot Exposition Hall and a 43,472-square-foot indoor concrete floor arena supported by a spacious Atrium and three meeting rooms.
+More than 88,000 square feet of exhibit space is available, making the HAPO Center one of the largest event venues in Washington.